Milan On a Budget

-While it's got centuries of history under its belt, Milan has still come to represent the new' Italy.
+While it's got centuries of history under its belt, Milan has still come to represent the new Italy.
 The city has preserved its history, but requires a bit of exploring.
 Most European cities shove their historical attractions in your face, but not Milan.
 There is something different about this city.
 It might be the grey architecture.
 It might be the high speed pace of the locals.
 Something about it makes you feel like you've left Italy for a bit, but don't worry, there are Italian gems sprinkled throughout Milan.
 While it doesn't often have the fame of other Italian cities such as Rome, Florence, or Venice, Milan still has plenty to offer.
 Some even ask, is Milan worth visiting?
 Absolutely, say those who come.
 And you should definitely go!

 Most people use public transportation to get around Milan.
 The system includes a tram, trolley-bus, and bus lines, as well as three different metro rail lines.
 The three subway lines include a red line that runs northeast and west.
 The green line runs northeast and southwest, and the yellow line runs north and south.